consp1racy/material-navigation-drawer/README.md

 Default behavior
 ----------------

 - Icon color defaults to `android:textColorSecondary` when not selected.
 See `SimpleNavigationItemDescriptor` or `BaseNavigationItemDescriptor`.
 - Text color and selected icon color defaults to 100% white or 87% black based on background.
 See `SimpleNavigationItemDescriptor` or `BaseNavigationItemDescriptor`.
 - Activated background is set to 12% of `android:colorForeground`.
-This currently limits the use to white drawer on white theme or black on black.
+    - <s>This currently limits the use to white drawer on white theme or black on black.</s>
+    - You can now specify `android:theme` on the fragment override these values in bulk.
 - List background is set to `android:colorForegroundInverse` by default.
 Can be changed via API.
 - Divider color is 12% of `android:colorForeground`.
 You cannot change this currently.

 Customization
 -------------

 **The drawer has too big right margin!**

-As of support-v4 library 21.0.3 there is a hardcoded margin of 64dp in a `DrawerLayout`.
+As of support-v4 library <s>21.0.3</s> 22.1.1 there is a hardcoded margin of 64dp in a `DrawerLayout`.
 Use `NavigationDrawerUtils.fixMinDrawerMargin(DrawerLayout)` to remove this limitation.
 Use this right after you obtain a drawer layout instance typically in `Activity.onCreate(Bundle)`.
 Why is this an issue?
 Specs say the margin should be only 56dp on phones.
-And it does look better.

 **I want the drawer to have a standard width!**